 Discovery results can either be ignored or approved, where in the latter case a Thing is created for them and they become available in the application.
 If an entry is ignored, it will be hidden in the inbox without creating a Thing for it.

-openHAB offers a service to automatically ignore discovery results in the inbox, whenever a Thing is created manually, that represents the same Thing, as the respective discovery result would create.
+openHAB offers a service to automatically ignore duplicate discovery results in the inbox whenever, a) a Thing has been created manually, that represents the same Thing as the respective discovery result would create, or b) whenever a Thing has been discovered separately by two alternate discovery services.

-This service is enabled by default but can be disabled by setting
+This auto-ignore service is enabled by default but can be disabled by setting

 The auto approval can be enabled by the setting